 First, it equips students with valuable editing and organizational experience as well as writing skills, since Book Reviews are exclusively done by editorial members.

 Secondly, in harmony with the European nature of the EUI and its cultural and linguistic diversity, the EJLS particularly encourages submissions by young academics and less known Western and Eastern European authors fostering a true European legal sphere.

-It is the EJLS firm conviction that the latter can only be achieved when the quality of ideas, and not geographic or rank divides, prevails.
+It is the EJLS' firm conviction that the latter can only be achieved when the quality of ideas, and not geographic or seniority differences, prevails.

 Contributing to the Journal

 The EJLS publishes two issues a year, in Summer and Winter, and occasionally runs special conference issues.
 We accept general articles in any of our areas of expertise for advance publication at any time.
 For more information, please see the submissions section.
 We also put out Calls for Papers for symposia on topical themes.
 Our active Calls may be found here.

 Follow us on Facebook

 Donations to the European Journal of Legal Studies can be made through paypal.